The problem with a very long-running fictional creation is this.

 - Episode 7 of Daily Lives of High School Boys anime downright declares:

 - The Disastrous Life of Saiki K. has a rare justified example.
 Saiki and friends are perpetually high school sophomores despite several years clearly having passed (eg. multiple Christmas and New Year's episodes).
-Saiki later reveals that once a year, he uses his significant psychic powers to "reset time" by a year, allowing everyone to keep their memories and experiences but preventing time from really passing.
+Saiki later reveals that once a year, he uses his significant psychic powers to "reset time" by a year, allowing everyone to keep their memories and experiences but preventing time from really passing in order to prevent a super volcano eruption from destroying Japan.
+Near the end of the series he finally masters his powers enough to stop the eruption without having to rewind time and allowing time to start passing normally again.

 - Doraemon managed to outlive one of its creators, and yet poor Nobita and his friends are still in the fourth (fifth in the anime) grade.